-On Friday 25th May, the new General Data Protection Regulation comes into force.
-It affects the relationships we all have as individuals with every organisation we choose to belong to or do business with and who keep any kind of records about us, including Gravesend, Northfleet and District U3A (GU3A).
+The General Data Protection Regulation came into force on 25th May 2018.
+The Regulation governs the relationships we all have as individuals with every organisation we choose to belong to or do business with and who keep any kind of records about us, including Gravesend, Northfleet and District U3A (GU3A).

 The principle is that the individual ‘owns’ the information that each such organisation holds about them.
 Every individual has the right to know what sort of information is being held about them, what use is made of it and who has access to it.
 We, as U3A members, must be told how the data is held, have the right to inspect the entry relating to ourselves and challenge / correct anything that has been mis-recorded, or ask that particular details be deleted.

-At present, GU3A holds email addresses for 94% of its members.
-This means that these lucky majority receive their monthly newsletters up to three days earlier than 2nd class post could manage, as well as saving GU3A at least £2000 a year in postage and extra printing.
+At present, GU3A holds email addresses for 95% of its members.
+This means that these lucky majority receive their monthly newsletters up to three days earlier than 2nd class post could manage, as well as saving GU3A over £2000 a year in postage and extra printing.
 Your subs would have to be at least £8 a year higher without email distribution.
 Holding a mobile number for members is particularly useful on our day excursions.
-Imagine sitting in a stuffy coach on Brighton Sea Front, engine running, driver chafing to start the return journey, the last two members lost somewhere in the Lanes… The income tax question is to enable GU3A to reclaim an extra £3.50 for each tax-paying member from Her Majesty's Revenue and Customs (HMRC) by way of Gift Aid.
+Imagine sitting in a stuffy coach on Brighton Sea Front, engine running, driver chafing to start the return journey, the last two of our members lost somewhere in the Lanes… The income tax question is to enable GU3A to reclaim an extra £3.12 for each tax-paying member from Her Majesty's Revenue and Customs (HMRC) by way of Gift Aid.

 Your data is held on an Excel Spreadsheet, compiled by our membership secretary and shared each month with every member of the GU3A committee, including the Social Secretary and Newsletter Editor.
 The final (December) versions are archived and kept for seven years to comply with HMRC practice, in case any queries arise.
 Five times a year, an abstract (names and postal address only, one record covers couples at the same address) of our members’ details is sent to the ‘parent’ national U3A in order to keep their records up to date and ensure everyone receives the ‘Third Age Matters’ magazine.
 Members have the right to ask to be omitted from this exercise.